freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 A quantum circuit is not just a list of operations; it's a program that a transpiler will often try to optimize, by default.
 The transpiler's job is to rewrite your circuit to run as efficiently as possible on the target quantum hardware, but most SDKs allow you to control this behavior.
 For example, in Qiskit you can select one of multiple optimization levels, `0` being no optimizations at all.

 A common optimization is gate cancellation.
-If you apply a Hadamard (H) gate twice in a row, you've done nothing (H-H = I, the identity gate).
+If you apply a Hadamard (H) gate twice in a row, you've done essentially nothing (recall the rotations involved in the Hadamard implementation, applying them twice returns the vector of the Bloch sphere to its original position).
 The transpiler is smart enough to see this and will just delete both gates.
 This is a somewhat silly example: why would you put two Hadamard gates in a sequence?
 One reason is that we just want to provide a very simple but illustrative example.

 Another reason is that this kind of double operation can be part of a legitimate benchmarking program.
 A well-calibration quantum computer would execute two Hadamard gates and return the qubit to its initial state, and by doing this in a row multiple times and repeatedly measuring the final state one can make conclusions about the quality of calibration.

-Another trivial examples of optimization are combining multiple rotations into one operation, cancelling out rotations, etc.
+Other trivial examples of optimization are combining multiple rotations into one operation, cancelling out rotations, etc.

 Sometimes a transpiler may even replace some already native gates with other gate(s) if this is deemed more optimal, for example, because of a reduction in length (in time).
 In some cases, you'd want to keep optimizations enabled, but control a specific cancellation at a specific location.
 A tool that can help here is a so-called Barrier gate.

 ### Barrier